 How to get to & from Malpensa airport to the city centre of Milan

-Make the most of your time in Italy with our innovative program of Transfer-Tours through which you can combine a tour with your transfer to/from Malpensa airport in Milan to experience other parts of Italy in-between Italy's major tourist destinations.
-If your planning to travel from Venice or need a transfer from Venice to Malpensa why not take a special transfer-tour where you can stop en route to experience Romeo & Juliets Verona, or a wine tasting and tour of the world-famous Valpolicella wine region, or perhaps a boat tour of Lake Garda.
+Make the most of your time in Italy with our innovative program of transfer-tours through which you can combine a tour with your transfer to/from Malpensa airport in Milan to experience other Italy's major tourist destinations.
+If you're planning to travel from Venice or if you need a transfer from Venice to the Malpensa airport, why not to take a special transfer-tour where you can stop en route to experience Romeo & Juliet's city – Verona, or a wine tasting and tour of the world-famous Valpolicella wine region, or even a boat tour of Lake Garda?
+Discover our private transfers between Malpensa and Milan and our private transfers between Malpensa and Venice.

 A simple transfer from Malpensa airport to Milan can be customized to combine a tour of the city or perhaps a shopping tour of the famous outlet stores located near Milan, not to mention the option of touring Lake Como before arriving at your destination.
 For more information on transfer-tours ..........

-The roads of Milan are typically on a daily basis overrun by automobiles, and even though the Malpensa airport is located thirty miles from the centre of Milan drivers should allow plenty of time to arrive at the airport.
-One of the constant complaints about Malpensa airport is the poor level of infrastructure between the city of Milan and the Airport.
-The typical journey time between Milan & Malpensa airport is around 50 minutes, but can be a lot longer at peak times.
-Both Terminals have ample parking facilities for passengers arriving by train.
+Lear about how to get to Malpensa airport from Milan: by car, by train and by bus.
+The roads around Milan are typically on a daily basis overrun by automobiles, and even though the Malpensa airport is located about only fifty kilometers from the center of Milan, drivers should consider to spend more time than usually needed to cover this distance to arrive at the airport.
+One of the constant complaints about Malpensa airport is the poor level of infrastructure between the city of Milan and the airport.
+The typical journey time between the city center and Malpensa airport is around 50 minutes, but can be much longer at peak times.
+Both terminals have ample parking facilities for passengers arriving by train.

 With a journey time of around 50 minutes, a taxi-ride from Malpensa to Milan at an average cost of 65 - 75€ may seem to many as expensive.
 But, remember this service is directly to your hotel without the hassle of changing trains or buses or trams, or even all three to finally arrive at you hotel.
 Also, when you add up the cost of utilising the other types of transportation for three or more people the taxi is actually better value for money and certainly a lot more convenient.